Popular land thug arrested in Lagos

 Other members of the gang have reportedly been identified by police operatives in the state ,who are on their trail

-Ayo was on Wednesday arraigned before an Ajegunle Magistrate Court on two count charge,bordering on stealing and illegal possesion of ammunition’.
+Ayo was on Wednesday arraigned before an Ajegunle Magistrate Court on two count charge, bordering on stealing and illegal possession of ammunition’.

 Police sources at the Idimu Police Area Command said that the suspect claimed to be working for a certain Oluomo and TJ, who have both reportedly gone into hiding .